Pretty Soldier Sailor Moon S (3DO game): Development and release

-Reception
+Reception and legacy

 According to Famitsu, Pretty Soldier Sailor Moon S on 3DO sold over 11,005 copies in its first week on the market.
 The game sold approximately 19,075 copies during its lifetime in Japan.
 Next Generation reviewed the game, rating it two stars out of five, and stated that "While the premise is interesting, the animation is stilted, and the controls aren't as smooth as they could be.
 Overall, this game is of interest to fighting game collectors only."
 Christophe Delpierre of French magazine Player One reviewed the game and gave a score of 25%.
 However, Spanish magazine GamesTech regarded the title as the best fighting game in the Sailor Moon franchise.
 Argentinian website Malditos Nerds ranked it as number four on their top Sailor Moon games.
+Will Matthews of Retro Gamer counted it among the "excellent 2D fighting games" available for the 3DO during its life which also included Super Street Fighter II Turbo and Samurai Shodown.